influxdata/iot-api-python/README.md

 ```

 ## Query Telemetry Data
-Once the telemetry data has been written into your bucket, you can send queries to InfluxDB to retrieve that data.
+After telemetry data is written into your bucket, query InfluxDB to retrieve the
+telemetry data.

 Within `devices.py` create a new function called `get_measurements()`.
-This function will take in a `device_id`
+This function will take in a `device_id` and query for simulated weather
-and query for simulated weather telemetry data produced by your virtual device.
-Here we query the `_measurement`
+telemetry data produced by the virtual device.
+Query on the `_measurement`,
-`environment` and query for all records where `device` matches the `device_id`.
-We then parse the `FluxTable`
+`environment` and search for all records where `device` matches the `device_id`.
-and return each record as a dict containing all the information from each record returned.
+Parse the returned `FluxTable` and return each record as a dict containing the
+data from each record returned.

 ```python
 def get_measurements(device_id):